Business model. Those two words are used by academics, business gurus and entrepreneurs – but exactly what is a business model?

 designing good business models is an ‘art’ …. the chances are greater if entrepreneurs and managers have a deep understanding of user needs and are good listeners and fast learners.David Teece – Scholar and Entrepreneur

 What A Business Model Isn’t

 A business is not a plan nor is it a strategy.
-A strategy is converned with long term goals and a plan of action designed to achieve a them.
-A business plan on the other hand is focused on how to implement a strategy.
+A strategy is concerned with long term goals and a plan of action designed to achieve them.
+A business plan, on the other hand, is focused on how to implement a strategy.